Skip to Global Health Institute Full Site Menu Skip to main content

 Structure

 The Georgetown Global Health Institute was founded on July 1, 2022, and Deus Bazira joined the institute as its inaugural director in 2023.
 The institute is a successor to Georgetown's university-wide Global Health Initiative, which officially launched on April 25, 2017.
-The initiative was jointly led by Executive Vice President for Health Sciences and Executive Dean of the School of Medicine Edward Healton and Vice President for Global Engagement Thomas Banchoff in collaboration with John Monahan, senior advisor to Georgetown University President John J. DeGioia.
+The initiative was jointly led by former Executive Vice President for Health Sciences and Executive Dean of the School of Medicine Edward Healton and Vice President for Global Engagement Thomas Banchoff in collaboration with John Monahan, senior advisor to Georgetown University President John J. DeGioia.
 A faculty committee drawn from across campuses coordinated the initiative.

 Planning Process